Time for a Root Canal

 Nearly every adult knows what it feels like to experience tooth pain, but some discomfort is so severe that it cannot simply be resolved with a few ibuprofen.
 Significant tooth pain is often the cause of extensive decay that can only be eliminated with a root canal.

-Nearly 15 million people undergo root canal procedures annually!
+Nearly 15 million people undergo this procedure annually!
 Though this process has a reputation of being painful, root canal technology become so advanced in the last decade that the entire treatment can be completed without causing any pain or discomfort.
-Read on to determine if your oral pain requires immediate dental attention in the form of a root canal.
+Read on to determine if your oral pain requires immediate dental attention.

 Signs You Need a Root Canal

 A root canal is often necessary when a tooth becomes deeply infected and inflamed due to dental decay.
 Since the injured tissue cannot heal like normal tissue, the level of pain caused by such infection and inflammation is often excruciating.
-If you experience at least one of the following symptoms, you should see a dentist to determine if a root canal is your best treatment option.
+If you experience at least one of the following symptoms, you should see a dentist to determine your best treatment option.

 - Prolonged sensitivity to hot or cold foods and liquids